 To help you plan your itinerary in Batam we created a list of 15 top things to do in and around Batam.
 We also included some multi-day trips you can do from Batam (like visiting one of the best tropical islands in Asia).
 Let’s start this list with some of the most popular things to do on the island.

 5 Essential List of Things to Do in and Around Batam

 1. Try Watersports

 Watersports are one of the obvious highlights of Batam.
-While the facilities at Sentosa Beach Resort are undoubtedly good, it can’t compete with the low prices of wakeboarding and water skiing in Batam.
-One of the places to visit in Batam for watersports is the Batam Cable Ski Park.
-The park offers canoeing, jet skiing and snorkeling.
+One of the places to visit in Batam for water sports is the Cabana Club.
+The park offers canoeing, jet skiing and snorkelling.
 Name it and they probably have it!
-Another recommended place to visit is Batam View Beach Resort.
+Another recommended places to visit are Batam Wake Park and Waterpark Ocarina.

 2. Enjoy the Seafood